 What Do People Think About Them?

-“These lifting shoes are super comfortable and also very secure because of the strap on them.
-I used to lift in running shoes which seems kind of crazy now.
+“These shoes are super comfortable and also very secure because of the strap on them.
+I used to lift in runners which seems kind of crazy now.
 I can’t believe I used to do that because the difference with these Pendlay Do Win Shoes is huge.”

 “It really makes a difference to have a minimal heel to toe drop when lifting.
 You’ll have a more stable platform and these Do-Win really excel at that.
 They are quite stable, and also supportive enough in the midsole and have helped me achieve personal bests in the squat and lunge.”

 “A pair of top quality athletic shoes with a ton of support at a very reasonable price.
 Not much more I could really ask for, except for a wee bit more durable materials in them.”